Limited company allowable expenses: are they tax-deductible?

 Let’s say your company turned over £600,000 in revenue in the last tax year, but a big old £67,000 chunk of it was necessary expenses.
 So long as those expenses qualified as tax deductible you’d only be taxed on your £533,000 profit.

 To take advantage of these wonderful tax write-offs, you need to fully understand which expenses are allowable and which are not.
-As well as have thorough and effective bookkeeping procedures in place so you can prove you’ve followed the rules to HMRC if they check in on you.
+You also need to have thorough and effective bookkeeping procedures in place so you can prove you’ve followed the rules to HMRC if they check in on you.

 What kind of expenses can I get tax write-offs for?

-Allowable expenses for a limited company are defined as things your business couldn’t run without, that you use ‘wholly and exclusively’ for business purposes.
+Allowable expenses for a limited company are defined as things your business couldn’t run without – things you use ‘wholly and exclusively’ for business purposes.

 Office costs